-Patrick Verel: The 25th amendment to the US Constitution is probably best known for what is the 4th and final section, which spells out the way the president of the United States can be removed from office if they’re alive, but unable to fulfill the duties of the office.
-But the second section, which clarifies the process for replacing a vice president is actually worthy of consideration as well.
-Now, that President Trump has become the third president in the country’s history to be impeached and is facing a trial in the US Senate.
+Patrick Verel: The 25th amendment to the US Constitution is probably best known for what is the fourth and final section, which spells out the way the president of the United States can be removed from office if they’re alive, but unable to fulfill the duties of the office.
+But the second section, which clarifies the process for replacing a vice president, is actually worthy of consideration as well, now, that President Trump has become the third president in the country’s history to be impeached and is facing a trial in the U.S. Senate.

 When you were working with Senator Birch Bayh to craft the amendment, were you playing through these kinds of scenarios?

 JF: Yes.
 And the reason they were part of the conversation is because if you look back in the history of the country, there was a period of 37 years where there was no vice president, and the next in line was in a statute.
 So there was no way to replace the vice president, and we saw all the reasons why there should be a replacement provision because the line of succession made it possible, the 1947 line of succession, for the other party to take over halfway through a president’s term if something happened to the president and there was no vice president.
 And so that kind of scenario was very much in not only on our minds but in conversations.

 PV: And then you got to see it be tested in real-life when Spiro Agnew then resigned.
 I mean, how shocking could that have been?